This guide is not ready yet.

 Updating Foreman

-The process of advancing your Foreman server and Smart Proxy server installations from a z-stream release to the next, for example Foreman nightly.0 to Foreman nightly.1.
+The process of advancing your Foreman server and Smart Proxy server installations from one patch release to the next, for example Foreman nightly.0 to Foreman nightly.1.

 Upgrading Foreman

-The process of advancing your Foreman server and Smart Proxy server installations from a y-stream release to the next, for example Foreman 3.10 to Foreman nightly.
+The process of advancing your Foreman server and Smart Proxy server installations from one minor release to the next, for example Foreman 3.12 to Foreman nightly.

 A collection of roles which can be assigned to a collection of users.